How to Outline & Write Your College Application Essay

 It's essential that your essay fully answers the prompt you choose.
 You want your essay topic to be an inch wide and a mile deep.
 What does that mean?
 Don't try to talk about your whole life!
 Pick a specific story or example (inch wide) but tell it in full with lots of detail (mile deep) so the reader feels like the fully understand the story and its impact on who you are as a person.

 Now that you know what goes into a great college essay, it's time to start writing!
 When you finish, let us help!
 Send us your personal statement, college essay, or scholarship essay to review - all for free!
-We'll have it back to you within a week.
+We'll have it back to you within 7-10 business days.